vaidyashubham7578/Mobo-Store-E-Commerce-Platform/README.md

-Project Title: E-Commerce Website Development
+E-Commerce Website Development

-Project Link:
-Technologies Used: HTML, CSS, JavaScript, Bootstrap, Responsive Design
+Technologies Used: HTML, CSS, JavaScript, Bootstrap, Responsive Design Project Description:

-Project Description:
 Developed a fully responsive and user-friendly E-Commerce Website from scratch, showcasing expertise in front-end development and UI/UX design.
 The project features a modern, intuitive interface with seamless navigation, enabling users to browse products, view detailed descriptions, and add items to their cart.